sapphiredev/utilities/packages/type/README.md

 // Import the Type class
 const { Type } = require('@sapphire/type');

-// Define an event iterator with a limit of 2 entries const type = new Type([1, 2]);
+// Define a Type with an array of two numbers const type = new Type([1, 2]);

 console.log(type.toString());